4 charged after SUV with 3 children inside stolen in West Ridge

-CHICAGO (WLS) -- Four people have been charged after an SUV with three kids inside was stolen in the West Ridge neighborhood Sunday night, Chicago police said.
+CHICAGO (WLS) -- Four people are facing misdemeanor charges after an SUV with three kids inside was stolen in the West Ridge neighborhood Sunday night, Chicago police said.

-The children were found safe and reunited with their family, police said.
+The children were found safe and reunited with their family, police said, thanks to the quick thinking of a big sister who was simply trying to look out for her younger siblings.

 A 49-year-old man left his 2018 Toyota Highlander running around 11:20 p.m. in the 3100-block of West Devon Avenue to pick up food from a Domino's Pizza, police said.

-Inside the vehicle were his three children, two daughters, ages four and 16, and his nine-year-old son, police said.
+Inside the vehicle were his three children, two daughters, ages five and 16, and his 10-year-old son, police said.

 Two suspects drove up in a 2011 black Toyota Camry when the passenger got out of the Camry and got inside the Highlander and fled with the kids still inside, police said.